AspenJames/js-ttt-with-rails-api/README.md

-# jQuery Tic-Tac-Toe with a Rails API — Part 2
+# JS Tic-Tac-Toe with Rails API

-Congratulations on setting up your Rails API back-end!
-Hopefully you took a short break to celebrate because the real fun starts now.
+We've provided a Rails API backend to persist our game data, all that's left is building out the front-end functionality using JavaScript!

-In this second installment, you're tasked with building out a JavaScript front-end to place on top of the Rails API we created in the previous exercise.
 For reference, [here's the video](http://flatiron-videos.s3.amazonaws.com/Learn%20Curriculum%20Helpers/ttt.mov) showing how the final product should function.
 (Right-click and `Save Link As...` to download.)

 ## Objectives
-- Create a fully-functional tic-tac-toe game using jQuery and/or vanilla JavaScript.
+- Create a fully-functional tic-tac-toe game using JavaScript.
-- Make AJAX requests to a Rails API in order to save, update, and reload games.
+- Make fetch requests to a Rails API in order to save, update, and reload games.

 ## Getting started
 Code your solution in `app/assets/javascripts/tictactoe.js`, which we're loading via the Rails asset pipeline.
 As a refresher, we added that file to the asset pipeline by specifying `//= require tictactoe` in our JavaScript manifest file (`app/assets/javascripts/application.js`).

-You are welcome to use jQuery, pure JavaScript, or a combination of the two, but you should not have to create any new files or modify anything outside of `tictactoe.js`.
+You should not have to create any new files or modify anything outside of `tictactoe.js`.

 ### Exploring the DOM
 The only view our application requires lives in `app/views/home/index.html`.
 Before you dive into writing JavaScript, start the Rails server and familiarize yourself with the DOM that you'll be working with.
 Take special note of the way in which the squares of the game board are identified with `data-x` and `data-y` attributes.